henriquecastror/henriquecastror_md/content/post/2021-03-25 brazilian maps/index.md

     library(RColorBrewer)
     library(dplyr)

 Then, manually create the data (e.g., GDP per capita) for each state.
-You could download using some open code, but for simplicity, we are creating it by hand.
+You could download using some open code, but for simplicity, we'll make it by hand.

     dados <- structure(
     list(X = 1:27,